HenryFrungilo/League-Build-Manager/README.md

 Welcome to my League Of Legends - TFT Comp &amp; League Build Manager!

-This is a personal projects for non-comercial use ONLY!
+This is a personal projects for NON-COMERCIAL USE ONLY!

 As a huge fan of the game and an excited Web Developer, i decided to combine two things that i like to create a new challenge.